Blue Kyanite | Properties and Meaning

-Kyanite is a natural stone that's not particularly common, its name comes from the Greek word "kyanos" meaning "blue".
-Despite being brittle it's widely used in industry primarily because of its exceptional hardness but also because of its ability to tolerate heat.
-Stones expand when heated and in some cases can double in size.
+Kyanite is a natural stone that's not particularly common whose name comes from the Greek word "kyanos" meaning "blue".
+Despite being brittle this mineral is widely used in industry primarily because of its exceptional hardness but also because of its ability to tolerate heat.
+Stones expand when heated and in some cases can even double in size.

 Kyanite is a translucent mineral with a vitreous lustre that's known for its zones of colour and variation in hardness.
-Whilst most natural minerals have one hardness kyanite and a few others have two.
-Crystals tend to be long narrow blades which grade 4 to 5 on Mohs scale when tested lengthways and 6 to 7 when tested across the width of the same crystal.
-This characteristic along with it being brittle makes it an extremely challenging material to cut.
+Whilst most natural minerals have one hardness kyanite plus a few others have two.
+Crystals tend to form as long narrow blades which grade 4 to 5 on Mohs scale when tested lengthways and 6 to 7 when tested across the width of the same crystal.
+This characteristic along with it being brittle makes it an extremely challenging stone to cut.

-In crystal healing along with citrine, kyanite does not accumulate or retain negative energy so rarely need to be cleansed.
+In the metaphysical world of crystal healing along with citrine, kyanite does not accumulate or retain negative energy so rarely needs to be cleansed.
 It's a stone of tranquillity which stimulates communication and psychic awareness and has the ability to align the chakras.
-It can help one to persevere in activities and situations which would usually reduce strength, balances yin and yang and dispels energy blockages.
+It can help one to persevere in activities and situations which would usually reduce strength, it balances yin and yang and dispels energy blockages.